 4. A design development submittal for the electrical systems (power, lighting, and related systems).

 It is recognized that the level of detail and information that is included in design development submittals can vary greatly.
 It is also not the intent of the competition to provide a prescriptive list of items to be submitted for each area.
-Therefore, submittals should be developed to the level that communicates the design intent while demonstrating that the solutions have been thoughtfully developed, are innovative, of high quality, and are realistic and functional within the scope outlined in the competition requirements.
-Consultation with the faculty advisor and outside industry professionals is encouraged to develop an understanding of the requirements and purpose of the design development submittal.
+Therefore, submittals should be developed to the level that communicates the design intent while demonstrating that the solutions have been thoughtfully developed to the point of at least proof of concept, are innovative, of high quality, are code compliant and are realistic and functional within the scope outlined in the competition requirements.
+Consultation with faculty advisors and outside industry professionals is encouraged to develop an understanding of the requirements and purpose of the design development submittal.

 Please note that information does not need to be repeated in multiple sections and that teams are allowed to cross reference between their various sections of the report and with the supporting documentation and drawings.